lmweber/lmweber.github.io/pages/talks.md

 ### Invited presentations

+- University of Southern California, Division of Biostatistics, Seminar Series.
+(2023). *nnSVG for the identification of spatially variable genes and unsupervised analyses of spatial transcriptomics data.*

 - Columbia University, Department of Biostatistics, Statistical Genomics and Genetics Seminar Series.
 (Virtual).
 (2023). *nnSVG for the identification of spatially variable genes and unsupervised analyses of spatial transcriptomics data.*

 - Boston University, Chobanian and Avedisian School of Medicine, Section on Computational Biomedicine, Spatial Biology Seminar Series.
 (Virtual).
 (2023). *nnSVG for the identification of spatially variable genes and unsupervised analyses of spatial transcriptomics data.*